 There’s no need to purchase an expensive instrument, however, a souvenir ukulele or instrument under $50 will be much harder to learn on.
 Here are some links to some Kala Brand Uke’s we recommend.

 ** We want to be transparent with affiliate links: if you do purchase a ukulele through one of the above links, Recovery Elevator will earn a small commission at no cost to you.***

 Refunds are issued for 14 days after the course start date.
 No questions asked.

 This course is for the new comer to both the ukulele and sobriety.
 It’s geared towards anyone who is seriously questioning their relationship with alcohol or for someone who has previously tried to quit on their own and didn’t have the success they wanted.
 In addition, if you’ve recently quit drinking and are looking for a fun new hobby or healthy ways to fill your time, this course is for you.
 This course will also address the basics of sound healing and how an instrument can help add balance and happiness to your life.

-What if I missed the webinar?
+What if I missed a session?
 Can I attend this course if I live on the other side of the world?

 All sessions are recorded and a link is sent out within 3 hours of the course.
 We do recommend attending “live” as much as possible so you can participate in the small group breakout discussions and practice with your group.
 This course is on a Saturday midday so those in the EU can join.
-We do not recommend this course unless you can attend at least 6 of the 8 sessions live.
-It’s important you are there at the sessions to practice with your group.
+We do not recommend this course unless you can attend at least 4 of the 6 sessions live.

 I see there’s a recital and a battle of the bands… tell me more.